-Any Dominican of my generation will get pangs of nostalgia when reading the words “Helado de Potecito”.
-It’s hard to understand if you didn’t grow up in the Dominican Republic of my generation.
+Any Dominican of my generation will get pangs of nostalgia when reading the words "Helado de Potecito".
+It's hard to understand if you didn't grow up in the Dominican Republic of those days.
 And I think that this is the perfect send off to summer.

 Do you know what I'm talking about?

 Well, you young’uns, gather 'round Auntie Clara.
 Let me tell you about the old days of the 70s and 80s... and the naughts and, oh, never mind.
 You can still buy Helado de Potecitos in many a Dominican barrio.

 Helado de Potecito, like other cottage industries in the DR (such as ice, juice, frituras, pasteles en hoja, etc.), was a way for stay-at-home moms to contribute some income to the family coffers, and in some cases support the entire family with it.
 It was also a great example of re-using that we should return to (the glass jars had to be returned).
 Fruit ice pops frozen in little baby food jars were available from many a neighborhood doña, made with tropical fruits, and a way for us to spend our 'cheles' back in the day.

 We have actually turned many of these popular treats into popsicles, especially the most popular ones, like coconut, batata and coconut, and my own version of the popular "frescavena" of my childhood.